 The College continues to respond swiftly to government policy, implementing T levels, forming part of the North East Institute of Technology and the Teesworks Academy.
-The curriculum is biased towards technical and professional high priority sectors.
+The College awaits publication of the Tees Valley Local Skills Improvement Plan and has worked in advance to align with the likely outcomes by developing an curriculum that is biased towards technical and professional and high priority sectors identified in the Local Economic Plan.